 When travelling you usually set yourself a budget.
 One of the fastest ways to burn through that travel budget is by eating your meals out all the time.
-Yes it is great to try the local cuisines but it isn’t always good for your bank balance.
+Yes, it is great to try the local cuisines but it isn’t always good for your bank balance or your health.
 This is why I am a firm believer in cooking while travelling.
-Don’t get me wrong, not all of the time as I like to enjoy local delights myself, but a lot of the time.
-Here are some pointers for making cooking while travelling that I have picked up along the way.
+Don’t get me wrong, not all of the time, but a lot of the time.
+In this article, I share my 10 best tips for cooking while travelling that I have picked up along the way.
 Hopefully they will make cooking on the road as easy as possible on your next journey.
 Let’s get to it.

 Before you go and book your accommodation check firstly if there are kitchen facilities available.
 Because you cannot cook without a kitchen.
-Having access to kitchen facilities, even if they are only basic will help save you money.
+Having access to a kitchen, even if it is only basic will help save you money.
 Many types of accommodation ranging from campervans, caravans, apartments, houses to hostels all have cooking facilities available.
 Knowing your accommodation has kitchen facilities available, even if you don’t always use them, gives you the flexibility to decide whether or not you will cook your meals to save blowing out your budget.
 You don’t need a full kitchen either to cook great meals while backpacking and travelling.
 Cooking in a hotel room is very doable as most will have a toaster, kettle and fridge.
 Some may have a stove and a microwave.

 Ask a new found room-mate to share a cooked meal

-If you decide to stay in a hostel but are worried or embarrassed about cooking a meal on your own, then why not ask your new room-mates to share a cooked meal.
+If you decide to stay in a hostel but are worried or embarrassed about cooking a meal on your own, then why not ask your new room-mate/s to share a cooked meal.
 Shopping and cooking together is a great way to form new friendships, even if they are just for one night.
 It can also save you money because you will share the costs of the ingredients.
 There is no harm in asking, all they can say is no!

 Plan your menu/s and buy the basics